~ By Duncan Haughey

-Progress reporting is a key activity of project management.
-The project manager issues regular reports of progress against budget, schedule and scope.
-Include these people on the circulation list:
+Progress reporting is an essential activity of project management.
+The project manager issues regular reports on progress against budget, schedule and scope.
+Include these people on your circulation list:

-Keep the report brief and sum up the key points in the project.
-I recommend this simple format on a maximum of 2 pages:
+Keep the report brief and sum up the key points in your project.
+I recommend this simple format on a maximum of two pages:

 Keeping people updated ensures they remain involved and committed.
 Regular communication is essential to the well-being of any project.
 Common failings in this area are:

 Regular progress reporting creates a valuable written record of a projects' life.
 Later you can look back and decide how to improve the running of future projects.

 Enjoyed this article?
 Now read 21 Ways to Excel at Project Management